 The origins of the sanctuary go back to the early years of the 1000s and the devout William of Vercelli (aka William of Montevergine), who, after a pilgrimage to Santiago de Compostela decided to replace the earth-mother shrine with one to Mary, Mother of Christ.
 The original church was consecrated in 1124.
 William founded his Benedictine monastic order at Montevergine and attracted adherents from throughout Europe almost immediately.
 The sanctuary quickly became the "mother church" of many smaller monastic communities in the area.
 The sanctuary then enjoyed the patronage of the Angevin kings of Naples (1266-1435) who transformed and expanded the original buildings along Gothic lines.
 A later baroque design is by D. A. Vaccaro, and a new Neo-Gothic basilica was added in 1961.

-sanctuary was dedicated not just to the Virgin Mary, but to a
+dedicated not just to the Virgin Mary, but to a

-particular version known in Italian
+particular version known in Italian as Mamma

-as Mamma Schiavona.
-That term is
+Schiavona.
+That term is generally left

-generally left untranslated in English or glossed
+untranslated in English or glossed simply as "the

 on the premises that was put in place around 1300, one

-of many "Black Madonnas"
+of many "Black Madonnas" depicted in Christian art.

-particular version makes the extraordinary claim
+The tradition behind this particular version makes the

-of the original "hodegetria" —that is, a depiction of Mary
+of the original "hodegetria" —that is, a depiction of

 to him as the source of salvation for mankind (In

 Greek, "hodegetria" means "she who shows the way").